Gay Travel Vietnam: Hanoi and Halong Bay

 Here is the classic journey for anyone who wants to see the best of Northern Vietnam.
 Explore Hanoi, enjoy a performance of "water puppets," spend the night in spectacular Halong Bay, enjoy gay and lesbian-friendly hotels, and travel to ancient villages with one of our legendary private guides.
 Custom tours are our specialty!

-Our ultimate first-time Hanoi and Halong Bay for gay visitors includes your choice of intriguing day trips outside the city!
+Our ultimate first-time Hanoi and Halong Bay for gay visitors includes your choice of intriguing day trips to villages and pagodas outside the city!

 Northern Viet Nam is among the most beautiful and unspoiled destinations beckoning savvy visitors.
 Hanoi is the intriguing gateway to this surviving bit of Eden.
 Vietnam's bewitching capital city stands as testament to thousands of years of conquering suitors who have sought to possess her.
 Today, Hanoi is a vibrant, paradoxical place - a living museum filled with historic treasures, contemporary achievements, nightlife, and astounding shopping opportunities that will thrill thrifty treasure-hunters.
 Our guests will also be treated to the geologic wonders in nearby Halong Bay, with panoramic vistas shrouded in mist, like fairytale landscapes from a Chinese watercolor.
-Unlike many other travel companies you get a private boat.
 You do not have to be gay to enjoy this package.
 Our mainstream guests choose us because they know they will get something better from a gay tour company.

 Day One: The Most Beautiful City in Indochina